robert-solomon12/R.Pi-Quad_X/README.md

     range 192.168.10.1 192.168.10.30;
 }
 ```
-- You need to ensure `wlan0` and `hostapd.conf` are correct. check the troubleshooting seciton for more information
+- You need to ensure `wlan0` and `hostapd.conf` are correct.
+Check the troubleshooting section for more information

 ## Running the program and automatic startup